 If you’ve got a little longer to spare I’d suggest grabbing a shower at one of the pay per use lounges and browsing the duty free.
 (I can easily lose an hour just in Zara at Terminal 3!)

-**Get free money to spend** Between now and 31 March 2018 passengers transiting through Changi on a Singapore Air, Silk Air or Air New Zealand flight* are entitled to vouchers up to the value of $40 that can be spent at all retail, food and service outlets as part of the Singapore Air Changi Transit Programme.
+**Get free money to spend** Between now and 30 September 2018 passengers transiting through Changi on certain Singapore Air, Silk Air or Air New Zealand flights are entitled to vouchers up to the value of $40 that can be spent at all retail, food and service outlets as part of the Singapore Air Changi Transit Programme.
 How awesome is that?

 If you have 3 to 6 hours